Frequently Asked Questions

 If I invent something at the university, does it belong to the university?

-In accordance with Regulation USF12.003 and the Collective Bargaining Agreements, an invention or work made in the course of USF System-supported effort is the property of the USF System.
-Revenue derived from commercial application of inventions and works made in the course of USF System-supported effort is allocated in accordance with an agreement between the USF System or the USF Research Foundation and the inventor or author.
+In accordance with Regulation USF12.003 and the Collective Bargaining Agreements, an invention or work made in the course of USF-supported effort is the property of USF.
+Revenue derived from commercial application of inventions and works made in the course of USF-supported effort is allocated in accordance with an agreement between USF or the USF Research Foundation and the inventor or author.

 What kind of research is patentable?